 IT administrators can manage a multi-cloud infrastructure using tools provided by cloud service providers.
 Alternatively, they can use a multi-cloud management solution to reduce complexity.
 There is no single best practice guideline for managing multi-cloud because each organization’s use case is unique.

-- IaaS (Infrastructure as a Service) is one of the most commonly used cloud computing services.
+- IaaS (Infrastructure as a Service) is one of the most commonly used cloud computing service.

 - The customer can rent storage, network, and computing power on a pay-per-use basis.

-- Platform-as-a-Service (PaaS) is a cloud computing model that provides a platform and infrastructure to application developers.
+- As the name indicates it generally provides a platform including hardware, software, and infrastructure to application developers.

 - The computing resources are virtualized and available on demand.